fab-spec/fab/README.md

 Frontend Application Bundles (💎 FABs) are a **bundle format for frontend applications**.

-A bit like a Docker container, but specifically for frontend, they **unify static sites, single page applications (SPAs) as well as server-rendered JavaScript UIs** in a single format, allowing you to separate _what you're building_ from _where you're planning to host it_.
+A bit like a Docker container, but specifically for frontend, they **unify server-side JavaScript with static sites & single page applications (SPAs)** in a single format, allowing you to separate _what you're building_ from _where you're planning to host it_.

 <img width="100%" alt="FAB Diagram" src="https://user-images.githubusercontent.com/23264/63136503-b5e46080-c015-11e9-9f69-c974e11d9528.png"/>